 The camera loves natural light, so rooms with a lot of window light are great for getting ready in!
-This is why hotel rooms aren't always the best.
-Try looking into an airbnb!
+Hotels are usually pretty dark, so try looking into an airbnb!
 There are lots of cute ones.
 Also, it's best to avoid clutter, so try to keep all the suitcases and belongings in another room.

 Also, don’t forget about the groom!
 Most of the time the bride gets a gorgeous suite or room and the groom gets tucked away in a small dark room with hardly any light.
 Let's be nice and give him a well lit room to get ready in too.

 Should you do a first look?

 It's a thing couples do now, but is it for you?
 A first look is where the bride and groom get together before the ceremony to see each other.
 I love it because it's just the two of you (and me) and you're able to really soak in the moment without all of your guests standing on either side of you with their cell phones and cameras out.
 I mean, it's your wedding day.
 Why would you want to spend most of it apart from each other?

 Another bonus is if you guys see each other before the ceremony, we can do most of your family and wedding party photos before the ceremony!
 This will offer up more time for couples photos after the ceremony and it'll get you to your reception early so you can eat and party!

 Gathering the family up for photos can be a bit of a hassle.
 Especially if they have food on the brain and all they want to do is head over to the reception.
 This is why I advise we do most of your family photos before the ceremony.

 I allot about 20-30 minutes for family photo and that's usually all you'll want to do.
 Holding the same smile that whole time gets really difficult, so keep that in mind.
 If you want to put more of a priority on family photos over wedding party and couples photos, that's totally up to you.
 It's your day.